lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Implementation 1: Swift Structure from libxml2 DOM

-The first thing that springs to mind is that given a DOM in ```libxml```, some of the Data can be pulled out into a pure Swift data structure[^class-vs-struct].
+The first thing that springs to mind is that given a DOM in ```libxml```, some of the data can be pulled out into a pure Swift data structure[^class-vs-struct].
 This Swift data structure will contain all of the relationships and Text Nodes, whilst implementing the previously defined ```XMLParsableType```.

 	public final class XMLNode: XMLParsableType {
 		public let name: String